gauravtiwari/relay-rails-blog/readme.md

 ### Demo blog application powered by Rails, react, graphql and Relay.

-This blog is an exploration excerise to understand two new technologies - GraphQL and Relay.
-We are using standard rails application together with npm for handling front-end dependencies.
+This blog is an exploration exercise to understand two new technologies - GraphQL and Relay.
+We are using standard rails application together with webpack for handling front-end dependencies.

 ### Status

-**Currently**, the application supports reading and creating data from and on server.
+Application supports reading and creating data from and on server using GraphQL.

 # Tutorial:
 1. **Introduction:** https://medium.com/@gauravtiwari/graphql-and-relay-on-rails-getting-started-955a49d251de